GabrielCFigueira/A45-ForkExec/README.md

 | Rafael  | pts    | hub             |

-### Code identification

-In all the source files (including POMs), please replace __CXX__ with your Campus: A (Alameda) or T (Tagus); and your group number with two digits.

-This is important for code dependency management i.e. making sure that your code runs using the correct components and not someone else's.

 ## Getting Started

 The overall system is composed of multiple services and clients.